 |Marketer||Manage Games, Drops, and box art.||—|

-How To Register a Company
+How To Register An Organization

+- Click Submit.
 The button is clickable only after all fields are filled in (and assuming you do not have another registration submission in process).
 After you submit, a note appears, indicating your registration is pending.

-Processing typically takes 2-3 business days, then you get an email:
+- Processing typically takes 2-3 business days, then you get an email:

 How to Manage Users